 Common Name: Spotted Cranesbill

-Geranium maculatum is a Perennial up to 0.60 metres tall.
+Geranium maculatum is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal and miscellaneous uses.